slexisvn/query_engine/docs/06-scale/49-transport-and-cluster-health.md

 # 49. Transport and cluster health

-> After this chapter you will be able to say exactly what goes on the wire between two nodes, why the shuffle path more than doubles the size of a chunk that is not being shuffled, and how long this cluster takes to notice that a machine is gone.
+> After this chapter you will be able to trace exchange messages and distinguish heartbeat observations, failure suspicion, and fragment recovery.

 ## The question